matze-dd/Tex2txt/README.md

 The Python script may be seen as an exercise in usage of regular expressions.
-Its internal design could be more orderly, but formal structuring with usage, e.g., of classes would probably increase the program size (currently, less than 900 effective lines of code).
+Its internal design could be more orderly, but formal structuring with usage, for instance, of classes would probably increase the program size (currently, less than 900 effective lines of code).
 In section [Remarks on implementation](#remarks-on-implementation), some general issues are mentioned.

+If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues).

+Happy TeXing!

+&emsp;&emsp;&ndash; Matthias

 ## Selected actions
 Here is a list of the most important script operations.